SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 - Simplicity Studio
   - Download the [Simplicity Studio IDE](https://www.silabs.com/developers/simplicity-studio).
   - Follow the [Simplicity Studio user guide](https://docs.silabs.com/simplicity-studio-5-users-guide/1.1.0/ss-5-users-guide-getting-started/install-ss-5-and-software#install-ssv5) to install Simplicity Studio IDE.

-> **Note:**
->
-> - For establishing an AWS connection, it is essential that you replace the default certificate ([aws_client_certificate.pem.crt.h](https://github.com/SiliconLabs/wiseconnect/blob/master/resources/certificates/aws_client_certificate.pem.crt.h)) and private key ([aws_client_private_key.pem.key.h](https://github.com/SiliconLabs/wiseconnect/blob/master/resources/certificates/aws_client_private_key.pem.key.h)) with the authentic certificate and private key generated from your designated Certificate Authority (CA).
->
-> - Refer to [Setting up Security Certificates](#setting-up-security-certificates) for a complete end-to-end procedure on how to generate and use authentic certificates.

-> **Note:** The client must set the SNI extension when connecting to an AWS server using TLS 1.3 version.

 ### Setup Diagram